mantidproject/documents/Project-Management/isis_maintenance_2017_may_june.md

 ### Paring people

 The initial pairs are chosen via the script below.

+TODO: Modify script to have only one group of people

 ```python
 import numpy as np
 import pprint as pp